 This makes any type of merging of features between any local shapefile layer with any remote PostgreSQL/PostGIS layer not possible.

 If I have not made sense, or this is not clear, please advise and I will attempt to clarify better.

-#1 Updated by Eric Jarvies over 9 years ago
+#1 Updated by Eric Jarvies almost 11 years ago

 Another observation; When viewing PROPERTIES > FIELDS of the remote PostgreSQL/PostGIS layer, the LENGTH and PRECISION columns show all columns as having '-1' as their value, which of course is not correct, meaning the remote PostgreSQL/PostGIS table itself as is accessed/viewed directly ala Terminal app/SQL commands, clearly shows those columns with their correct values, so this is limited to QGIS.